philschonholzer/bones-gulp-starter-kit/readme.md

-# A WORDPRESS/GULP STARTER KIT WITH DOCKER
+# A WordPress Starter Kit for Bones with Gulp and Docker

 Getting everything setup can be a real hassle.
 With this repo you have a complete development environment setup with one single command!